• Skip to main content

 Instructions

-• Preheat oven to 375 degrees
+• Preheat oven to 375 degrees.

-• Add quinoa (or rice) to 8 x 8 baking dish.
+• Add grain to 8 x 8 baking dish.
 (9 x 9 will work as well).

 • Pour hot liquid over the grain.

 • Add salt, pepper and butter if using.
+Stir and cover tightly with foil or glass lid if you have it to fit.

-• Bake quinoa or white rice for 25 minutes.
+• Bake Quinoa or White rice for 25 Minutes.

-• Remove - LET REST 5 MINUTES.
+• Remove from oven - LET REST 5 MINUTES.

 • Carefully remove foil - its hot in there!